Automobile

 • Polar inductor type

 The difference between the three is just their source of rotation.
 In the magnet type, the armature is stationary while the magnets rotate around the armature.
 Whereas in the armature type, the armature rotates between the stationary magnet.
-Finally, in the polar inductor type, both the magnet and the windings remain stationary but the voltage is generated when the flux field is reversing.
-This is achieved with the help of soft iron polar projections which is known as inductors.
+Finally, in the polar inductor type, both the magnet and the winding remain stationary but the voltage is generated when the flux field is reversing.
+This is achieved with the help of soft iron polar projections which are known as inductors.

 Distributor:

 The distributor components used in the magneto ignition system can also be found in the multi-cylinder engine.
-This multi-cylinder engines are used for the regulation of spark in the right sequence in the spark plug.
+These multi-cylinder engines are used for the regulation of spark in the right sequence in the spark plug.
 It causes the surge of the ignition to be distributed uniformly among the spark plugs.

-Distributors are of two types which include;
+Distributors are of two types which include:

 • Gap type, and